 The mission of the Grand Valley Metropolitan Council is to advance the current and future well-being of the people of the Grand Rapids metropolitan community by bringing together public and private sectors to cooperatively advocate, plan for, and coordinate the provision of services and investments which have environmental, economic, and social impact.
 The Metropolitan Council usually meets once a month on Thursday at 8:30 a.m. in Room 310 of the County Administration Building, 300 Monroe Avenue NW.
 Members of the Council shall be a member of the legislative body of the unit of government or its chief administrative officer.

 The Housing Commission obtains Federal Housing and Urban Development (HUD) funds to assist low-income families living in Kent County with finding and paying for affordable rental housing.
 Meetings are held at 9:00 a.m. on the second Wednesday of each month at the Housing Commission Office located at 82 Ionia Avenue NW, Ste.
 390. There are five citizen members.

 The Committee was formed in 1974 to provide effective working relationships between local social services departments, local health departments, and local community mental health boards.
 The function of this Committee is to exchange information and to explore ways in which the various local agencies dealing with human services can work together efficiently and effectively.
 There are no citizen members on the Human Services Committee.
-Meetings are typically held every other month on the third Thursday at 7:30 a.m. in Room 311 of the County Administration Building.
+Meetings are typically bi-monthly on the third Thursday at 9:30 a.m. in Room 311 of the County Administration Building.

 The Jury Commission consists of three qualified electors of the County appointed by the Board of Commissioners upon recommendation of the Kent County Circuit Court Judges.
 The Commission may not consist of more than two members of the same political party.
 Board members serve six-year terms.
 The Jury Commission selects the names of prospective jurors from current drivers’ licenses and state identification cards.
 There are three citizen members who are qualified electors of Kent County.
 The Jury Commission meets quarterly, beginning in February in the Jury Assembly Room in the Kent County Courthouse, 180 Ottawa Avenue NW.
 Call 632-5045 for specific meeting times, or check the event calendar at www.accesskent.com.